lindaprotocol/documentation-en/docs/developers/deployment.md

 ## Event Subscribe plugin Deployment

-This is an implementation of TRON eventsubscribe model.
+This is an implementation of LINDA eventsubscribe model.

-* **api** module defines IPluginEventListener, a protocol between java-tron and event plugin.
+* **api** module defines IPluginEventListener, a protocol between java-linda and event plugin.
 * **app** module is an example for loading plugin, developers could use it for debugging.
-* **kafkaplugin** module is the implementation for kafka, it implements IPluginEventListener, it receives events subscribed from java-tron and relay events to kafka server.
+* **kafkaplugin** module is the implementation for kafka, it implements IPluginEventListener, it receives events subscribed from java-linda and relay events to kafka server.
 * **mongodbplugin** mongodbplugin module is the implementation for mongodb.

 <h3> Setup/Build </h3>

-1. Clone the repo `git clone https://github.com/tronprotocol/event-plugin.git`
+1. Clone the repo `git clone https://github.com/lindaprotocol/event-plugin.git`
 2. Go to eventplugin `cd event-plugin`
 3. run `./gradlew build`

 * This will produce one plugin zip, named `plugin-kafka-1.0.0.zip`, located in the `event-plugin/build/plugins/` directory.

-<h3> Edit **config.conf** of java-tron， add the following fields:</h3>
+<h3> Edit **config.conf** of java-linda， add the following fields:</h3>

 ```
 event.subscribe = {